Best Zoom Alternatives for 2025: Top Video Conferencing Tools

 However, you’ll find that it doesn’t quite stack up in most of the categories.
 For example, it promises great audio and video quality.
 Yet, it can get spotty depending on the network speed, which can ostensibly hamper your meeting quality in remote locations.

-But, GoTo Meeting comes with some amazing benefits such as no restrictions on the meeting time, which seems like a huge advantage compared to Zoom’s limited free version.
+GoTo Meeting’s free plan offers 40-minute meetings with up to 3 participants, including screen sharing and in-call chat.
+However, the maximum meeting capacity is 250, even for the most expensive Enterprise plan. d free version.
 Yet, I was surprised to find out that it doesn’t offer a free version, and the maximum meeting capacity is 250 even in the most expensive Enterprise plan.

 At the same time, Zoom continues to develop and perfect its already enviable set of great features.
 So, with Zoom’s high-quality performance across almost all parameters, you might find it difficult to understand the value of switching to another, similar solution.